sunil908/binaries/cassandra/3.11.4/README.md

 #Installation Instructions:

 /**
 * This is a windows installation.
-But will not differ much except the syntax.
+But will not differ much except the syntax for other distributions.
 * This is a free Apache distribution 3.11.4
 *
 **/